ivanovitchm/embedded.ai/lessons/week_05/first_classifier/README.md

 After the EDA stage of the data pipeline, it was noted that the images in training data has different resolutions.
 A pre-processing stage is necessary in order to normalize all images using the same size.

+The raw dataset can be donwload from [here](https://drive.google.com/file/d/1drh-JoatOlE26bdFQZ-dubj2A_RB8MNQ/view?usp=sharing).

 <img width="600" src="fig/EDA.png">